iic-jku/analog-circuit-design/README.md

 **(c) 2024 Harald Pretl, Institute for Integrated Circuits (IIC), Johannes Kepler University, Linz (JKU)**

 This is the material for an intermediate-level MOSFET circuit design course, held at JKU under course number 336.009 ("KV Analoge Schaltungstechnik").
+Follow this [link](https://iic-jku.github.io/analog-circuit-design) to access the material.

 The course makes heavy use of circuit simulation, using **Xschem** for schematic entry and **ngspice** for simulation.
 The 130nm CMOS technology **SG13G2** from IHP Microelectronics is used.